 Multiple myeloma is a blood cancer that forms in the bone marrow and attacks the bones.
 It also paralyzed the immune system.
 It’s a cancer that tends to affect people in their mid-60s, and disproportionately affects men, particularly men with a black racial heritage.

-While survival rates have improved in the past 40 years to 48.5 percent at five years, multiple myeloma still remains a death sentence for many patients, since myeloma relapse remains a major problem.
+While survival rates have improved in the past 40 years to 48.5 percent at five years, multiple myeloma still remains a death sentence for many patients since myeloma relapse remains a major problem.

-Fenghuang Zhan, Professor of Internal Medicine, and UI colleagues including Guido Tricot, Professor of International Medicine, and Ivana Frech, research scientist in the Zhan lab, discovered the biological mechanism by which ultra-high doses of vitamin C (also called pharmacologically dosed ascorbic acid) selectively destroy tumor cells while leaving healthy cells intact.
+Fenghuang Zhan, Professor of Internal Medicine, and UI colleagues including Guido Tricot, Clinical Professor of Internal Medicine, and Ivana Frech, research scientist in the Zhan lab, discovered the biological mechanism by which ultra-high doses of vitamin C (also called pharmacologically dosed ascorbic acid) selectively destroy tumor cells while leaving healthy cells intact.
 The intellectual property associated with this discovery is being patented by the UI Research Foundation.

 “Myeloma patients have a very high iron content in their tumor cells,” explained Frech.
 “The ascorbic acid reacts with the iron, interferes with it and makes oxygen radicals.
 That is what kills the tumor cells, and only the tumor cells.
 It doesn’t harm normal cells, which have a low iron content.”